Tuition and Fees

 Tuition Due Dates

-Tuition payments must be received, in the Business Office, by 4:30 p.m. on the tuition due date.
+- Tuition payments must be received, in the Business Office by the tuition due date.

 Financial Aid disbursement